 Do you need help to care for your own feet or would like to know more about how to help a relative or friend with their footcare?

-There are some really useful diabetes resources to help you look after your feet.
-The leaflets and videos are made by health professionals from across the UK and there may be small differences in the care or services you receive in NHSGGC.
+Here are some really useful diabetes resources to help you look after your feet made by health professionals from across the UK.
+There may be small differences in the care or services you receive in NHSGGC.

 Diabetes: Low Risk